MC-DeltaT/SerialisePP/SerialisationFormat.md

 ### `SerialisableStruct<Fs...>`

-Fixed data: just the fixed data for all fields `Fs...` (in the same order as in the template argument list).
+Fixed data: just the fixed data for all fields `Fs...`, in the same order as in the template argument list.

-Variable data: just the variable data for all fields `Fs...` (in the same order as in the template argument list).
+Variable data: just the variable data for all fields `Fs...`, in the same order as in the template argument list.

 Example:
 ```c++